Dallas Stars fire Jim Montgomery for unprofessional conduct - WHIZ News

 The league has been rocked by allegations over the past month, some of them dating back years.

-Calgary coach Bill Peters resigned last month following accusations by former NHL player Akim Aliu that Peters previously directed racist slurs toward him while in the minor leagues a decade ago.
+Calgary coach Bill Peters resigned last month following accusations by former NHL player Akim Aliu that Peters previously directed racist slurs toward him while the two were in the minors a decade ago.
 Peters was also accused of physical abuse while coaching the Carolina Hurricanes.

 Coach Mike Babcock was accused of verbal abuse after he was fired by the underperforming Toronto Maple Leafs and Chicago assistant Marc Crawford is being investigated for alleged physical abuse of players.